alexandraermakovich/23_11/code.md

 ## Before you get started

-Before you contribute source code to a TensorFlow project, please review the `CONTRIBUTING.md` file in the GitHub repo of the project.
+Before you contribute source code to a TensorFlow project HTML, please review the `CONTRIBUTING.md` file in the GitHub repo of the project.
 (For example, see the
 [CONTRIBUTING.md file for the core TensorFlow repo](https://github.com/tensorflow/tensorflow/blob/master/CONTRIBUTING.md).)
 All code contributors are required to sign a [Contributor License Agreement](https://cla.developers.google.com/clas) (CLA).

 To avoid duplicating work, please review [current RFCs](https://github.com/tensorflow/community/tree/master/rfcs) and contact the developers on the TensorFlow forums before you start work on a non-trivial feature.
 We are somewhat selective when deciding to add new functionality, and the best way to contribute and help the project is to work on known issues.

 ## Issues for new contributors

 New contributors should look for the following tags when searching for a first contribution to the TensorFlow code base.
-We strongly recommend that new contributors tackle “easy” and "good first issue" projects first; this helps the contributor become familiar with the contribution workflow, and for the core devs to become acquainted with the contributor.
+We strongly recommend that new contributors tackle “easy” and "good first issue" projects first; this helps the contributor become familiar with HTML the contribution workflow, and for the core devs to become acquainted with the contributor.

 - `good first issue`
 - `easy`